AI security for systems with real authority

 Core lanes

-• AI risk and control mapping
+• Authority and data-flow mapping

 What changes after the work